-39 ISA 701 and ISA 700 (Revised), paragraphs 30 to 31 and A35 to A38 the audited financial statements.
-In identifying the other information, care should be taken to appropriately identify what the directors have named the document that accompanies the audited financial statements (for example the Annual Report or the Integrated Report).
-For the purpose of the illustrated reports of listed companies in this SAAPS, the company is assumed to have prepared an "Annual Report" that meets the definition of "other information" contained in ISA 720 (Revised)41.
+26 ISA 701 and ISA 700 (Revised), paragraphs 30 to 31 and A35 to A38 statements.
+In identifying the other information, care should be taken to appropriately identify what the directors have named the document that either contains or accompanies the audited financial statements (for example, it could be the Annual Report, the Annual Integrated Report or the Integrated Report).
+For the purpose of the illustrated reports of listed companies in this SAAPS, the company is assumed to have prepared an "Annual Report", which meets the definition of an annual report in ISA 720 (Revised) that may contain "other information"28.

-The King Code of Governance for South Africa, 2009 and the King Report on Governance for South Africa, 2009
+27 The King Code of Governance for South Africa, 2009 and the King Report on Governance for South Africa, 2009

-The Directors' Report42, the Audit Committee's Report43 (when applicable) and the Company Secretary's Certificate44 (when applicable), form part of the annual financial statements prescribed by the Companies Act that must be audited or reviewed, as and when applicable.
-The information in these reports is not in the form of an assertion and the subject matters are not identifiable and capable of consistent evaluation or measurement against identified criteria.45 Consequently, the opinion expressed on the financial statements does not extend to the information contained in these reports as the auditor has no basis for concluding that the information is properly stated.
+The Directors' Report29, the Audit Committee's Report30 (when applicable) and the Company Secretary's Certificate31 (when applicable), form part of the annual financial statements prescribed by the Companies Act and they must be audited or reviewed, as and when applicable.
+The information (subject matter) is generally not identifiable and open to consistent evaluation or measurement against identified criteria.32 Consequently, the opinion expressed on the financial statements does not extend to the information contained in these reports as the auditor has no basis for concluding that the information is properly stated.

-However, the auditor has responsibilities in accordance with ISA 720 (Revised) which requires the auditor to read the other information and, in doing so shall consider whether there is a material inconsistency between the other information and the financial statements and between the other information and the auditor's knowledge obtained in the audit46.
-We have drawn from ISA 720 (Revised) to determine that the Directors' Report, the Audit Committee's Report (when applicable) and the Company Secretary's Certificate (when applicable) meet the definition of "other information" in terms of ISA 720 (Revised)47.
+However, the auditor, in accordance with ISA 720 (Revised), has a responsibility to read the other information.
+Then the auditor must consider whether there is any material inconsistency between the other information and the financial statements, on the one hand, and the other information and the auditor's knowledge obtained in the audit, on the other hand33.
+ISA 720 (Revised) has been used to determine that the Directors' Report, the Audit Committee's Report (when applicable) and the Company Secretary's Certificate (when applicable) meet the definition of "other information" in terms of ISA 720 (Revised)34.

-ISA 720 (Revised) requires that the auditor's report include a separate section that includes an identification of the other information, if any, obtained by the auditor prior to the date of the auditor's report48.
+ISA 720 (Revised) requires that the auditor's report must include a separate section that identifies the other information, if any, obtained by the auditor prior to the date of the auditor's report35.
 In South Africa, the Directors' Report, the Audit Committee's Report (when applicable) and the Company Secretary's Certificate (when applicable) will be specifically identified as other information in that section.